 According to the UK Government, this will occur in two stages:

-- Phase One: From the 30th of September 2022, it will no longer be possible to make import declarations through CHIEF.
+- Phase One: From 30th September 2022, it will no longer be possible to make import declarations through CHIEF.

-- Phase Two: From the 31st of March 2023, it will no longer be possible to make export declarations through CHIEF.
+- Phase Two: From 1st December 2023, it will no longer be possible to make export declarations through CHIEF.

 (Want to know more about how these changes will be implemented?
 See our no-nonsense article on the topic and avoid CDS-stress.)